Trakošćan Castle: History

 The castle itself reveals different phases of building.
 For several centuries, it used to be a fortification, so that the reconstructions undertaken during that period were functional rather than aesthetic.
 The facility's essential core is a Romanesque fortification consisting of a housing unit, a small fortified yard, and a massive high tower.
 The fortification's good location and its observation tower made it safe and easy to defend.

 Rapid development of firearms and increasingly threatening Turkish attacks made additional construction and further fortifying urgently necessary.
 The Drašković family's second generation, Ivan II and Petar, added the western tower, which may be seen from the coat-of-arms and the accompanying inscription.

 On the Great Genealogical Tree, the oldest visual presentation from 1668, the facility had three floors, and its basic dimensions could already be discerned.
 Over the next period, several defense facilities were added around it.
 At the time, it also had the highest number of inhabitants, as may be seen from the Small Genealogical Tree dating back to 1755.
 It was in this same century that the outbuildings were erected at the foothills of Trakošćan, and a stone bridge built over the river Bednja.

 In the 19th century Trakošćan acquired its present appearance.
 In the 1840–62 period, during one among the first restoration undertakings in the country, the castle was reconstructed in Neo-Gothic style.
 This not only altered its exterior, but also finally brought to an end its five centuries long fortification purpose.
-The reconstruction also included the appearance of Romanticist pleasure grounds by Juraj V. Drašković, after the model of English parks.
+The reconstruction of the castle was begun in 1853 by Juraj IV Drašković and his wife Sofija née Baillet-Latour, with a completely new appearance after 3 years.
+The reconstruction also included the appearance of Romanticist pleasure grounds, after the model of English parks.
 When the dam was built, the valley turned into a large lake.
 The uniqueness of style characterizing the facility equally includes the interior and its surrounding landscape.
 Count Drašković sold Klenovnik Castle, the largest castle in Croatia, then also held by the Draskovich Family in order to fund the restorations.

 After the reconstruction, the castle was still inhabited by several generations of the Drašković family that did some additional constructions and adaptations.
 It was at the time that the northern tower appeared over the entrance, a large shingle cap added to the top of the tower (removed in 1961), and a southwestern vaulted terrace added.
 Environment of the Trakošćan was made in accordance with the plan of Franz Risig (1814-1896) and also can be considered an important factor of cultural heritage.